edgarklerks/labyrinth/Readme.md

 # Todo

+## Add some more sensors to the robot

 ## Add a user interface

 A small user interface showing which instruction is being executed and the register content.
 Also let users load various programs